-"Kramers" have been ruining sports moments for "Jerrys"
+"Kramers" have been ruining sports moments for "Jerrys" everywhere since the dawn of the DVR. |

 Like Jerry, I have often tried to tiptoe around certain televised games during the past 5 years of the "DVR era" of my life.
 I have tried to avoid any updates or fan comments about a particular game so I could take advantage of the ease and efficiency of technology while also not having to plan my life around a scheduled game.
 Have I had a "Jerry" moment where my plan was ruined by another overanxious sports fan?
 Absolutely.
 Have I also had a couple of "Kramer" moments where I drew the ire of other DVR-loving sports fans?
 Undoubtedly.
 But in this day of blogs, facebook, twitter, text messaging, and cell phones, it can be virtually impossible to not have any DVR disappointments.
 Since I have been on both sides of what I call The DVR Dilemma, I cautiously try to walk the fine line between respecting people's wishes to experience the games "live" while also wanting to share in the fun of discussing exciting games, players, strategies, and incredible plays.
 To help us all avoid our own "Jerry" and "Kramer" moments the best we can, here are some solutions to the DVR Dilemma (please feel free to share your own below):